Soy Luna (soundtrack)

 Soy Luna is the first album in a series of soundtracks.
-It was released on February 26, 2016.
+It was released on 26 February 2016.

 The CD includes songs from the first season of the novel, the opening, "Alas", interpreted by the protagonist Karol Sevilla, in addition to other hits, "Valiente", "Prófugos", "Corazón", among others.

-In Italy and Germany the CD was released with bonus tracks with songs in other languages.
+In Italy, The Netherlands and Germany the CD was released with bonus tracks with songs in other languages.
+Germany had also translated songs from further seasons on later CD's.